chipsalliance/riscv-vector-tests/README.md

 After `make`, you will find all the generated tests in `out/bin/stage2/`.

-The default VLEN is 256, if you want to generate tests for a different VLEN/ELEN, you can use `make -e VLEN=512 ELEN=128 -j8`.
+The default VLEN is 256, if you want to generate tests for a different VLEN/XLEN, you can use `make -e VLEN=512 XLEN=64 -j8`.

+> NOTE:
+> 1. We do not support specifying ELEN yet, ELEN is consistent with XLEN.
-> NOTE: When changing VLEN and ELEN, you need to run `make` twice.
+> 2. When changing VLEN and XLEN, you need to run `make` twice.
 The first run will regenerate the Makefrag file (and then fails), the second run will generate the tests.

-If you want to generate user mode binaries, you can use `make -e USER=1 -j8`.
+If you want to generate user mode binaries, you can use `make -e USERMODE=1 -j8`.

 ## License